roiegilad8/LLM_Agent_Orchestration_HW3/PRD.md

 This document outlines the Product Requirements for the **Multi-Agent Translation Analysis System**, a research tool designed to evaluate how spelling errors propagate through multi-stage translation pipelines and affect semantic preservation.

-The system orchestrates three translation agents (English → French → Hebrew → English) using Ollama LLMs, systematically injects spelling errors at configurable rates (0%-50%), and measures semantic drift using embedding-based distance metrics.
+The system orchestrates three translation agents (English → French → Hebrew → English) using Ollama LLMs (llama3.2:3b), systematically injects spelling errors at configurable rates (0%-50%), and measures semantic drift using embedding-based distance metrics.

 ---